paulocoutinhox/kotlin-gson-sample/README.md

 [![Kotlin](https://github.com/paulocoutinhox/kotlin-gson-sample/actions/workflows/kotlin.yml/badge.svg)](https://github.com/paulocoutinhox/kotlin-gson-sample/actions/workflows/kotlin.yml)

-Im trying to decode a JSON string with reitified type passed to a serializer interface.
+Im trying to decode a `JSON` string with `reified` type passed to a serializer interface.

-The expected return value is the expected type passed as generic.
+The `expected` return value is the expected type passed as `generic`.

-The error is when decode happen, GSON library convert it to `LinkedTreeMap` instead of the type passed.
+The error is when decode happen, `GSON` library convert it to `LinkedTreeMap` instead of the type passed.

 The main file with sample is here: [src/main/kotlin/Main.kt](src/main/kotlin/Main.kt)